Norbert731/Norbert731/README.md

 - 👋 Hi, I’m Norbert
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, React and .NET

 ***Have a nice day!!!***